 It’s a playbook written for a different economic era.

-If you are a high-income professional, a business owner, or in tech, you don’t just want to survive your golden years.
+If you’re a high-income professional or a business owner, you don’t just want to survive your golden years.
 You want optionality.
 You want the freedom to step away on your terms, not when a calendar says you’re “old enough.”

-Retirement planning isn’t just about hoarding cash.
-It’s about engineering a strategy that compounds wealth while you sleep and minimizes the one thing that eats returns faster than a bear market: Taxes.
+Retirement planning isn’t just about stuffing away cash.
+It’s about engineering a strategy that compounds wealth and minimizes the one thing that eats returns faster than a bear market: Taxes.

-Here’s the uncomfortable truth about building a secure future, and how to actually get there.
+Here’s the reality about building a secure future, and how to actually get there.

 Why Most “Plans” Fail